jhazen/vagrantlab/README.md

 # vagrantlab

-Add additional servers to 'servers.yaml' and run the update_hostfile.py script.
+Add additional servers to servers.yaml.
 Salt master located at 10.0.0.101 and hostname mst.